-When it arrives in spring 2021, the Bronco will challenge the king of boxy, off-road SUVs: the Jeep Wrangler.
+The Bronco challenges the king of boxy, off-road SUVs: the Jeep Wrangler.
 It’ll not only endeavor to climb the same mountains, but also tempt the mountain of buyers that have kept that storied brand alive for more than 70 years.

-The Bronco will be available in two- or four-door configurations, powered by one of two turbo engines.
-It’s all four-wheel drive all the time, except for when the doors and roof come off with a few simple tools in just a few minutes—then it’s just fun.
+The Bronco comes in two- or four-door configurations, powered by one of two turbo engines.
+It’s four-wheel drive all the time, except for when the doors and roof come off with a few simple tools in just a few minutes—then it’s just fun.

 Under the hood is a choice between a 2.3-liter turbo-4 or 2.7-liter twin-turbo V-6 shared with the Ranger and F-150, respectively.
 The Bronco’s angle is off-road—and a sharp angle at that.
-The front and rear differentials lock, the sway bars disconnect, the shocks can be position-sensitive and made by Bilstein, and the plates are bash-proof (relatively speaking, of course).
+The available front and rear differentials lock, the sway bars disconnect, the Bilstein shocks can be position-sensitive, and the plates are bash-proof (relatively speaking, of course).
 A 7-speed manual transmission is standard, but a 10-speed automatic is more likely for many shoppers.

-The Bronco fords nearly three feet of water, and the floors can be made of durable vinyl in case some gets through the doors that may have been removed.
+The Bronco fords nearly three feet of water, and the floors can be made of durable vinyl in case water gets through the open doorways.
 The wheels are 16-, 17-, or 18-inches in size, but chunky 35-inch tires can wrap the 17-inchers with mud diggers that’d make any toddler proud.
-The Bronco can tow up to 3,500 pounds if there’s a small camper that needs to come along too.
+The Bronco can tow up to 3,500 pounds if there’s a small camper that needs to come along, too.